 Legacy Fund Award

 Monetary awards to assist Regulated members with expenses incurred to attend and present at a national or international conference OR undertake planning research and/or the documentation of planning research and sharing of that research.
 The research award MAY be used to fulfill post-secondary requirements at the PhD level and postdoctoral student research but not for an academic’s research in the normal course of a position for which they receive financial compensation.
 Priority will be given to applications that advance excellence in planning and relate their presentation or research to Alberta, Nunavut, or the Northwest Territories.
 Award winners will receive between $1,000 - $3,000.

 The Legacy Fund Award is open to all Regulated APPI members in good standing.
 Applicants may submit for both options but can only win one award.
 APPI is committed to equity, diversity and inclusion.
-Those individuals who identify as First Nations, Inuit, Métis, LGBTQ2S+, persons with disabilities, women and other marginalized or disadvantaged groups, are encouraged to apply for these awards.
+Those individuals who identify as First Nations, Inuit, Métis, LGBTQ2S+, persons with disabilities, women and other equity deserving groups, are encouraged to apply for these awards.

 APPI would like to recognize and support the great work being done by members and strongly encourages you to apply for funding assistance via the APPI Legacy Fund Award.

-APPI is pleased to announce that Amanda-Brea Watson of Dillon Consulting Limited is the recipient of the 2019 APPI Legacy Fund Award.
-Amanda-Brea will utilize the award to attend and deliver his Navigating Secondary Suites: My Backyard Dream Home presentation at the 2019 CIP Conference in Ottawa.
+APPI is pleased to announce that Adam Bentley, RPP, is the recipient of the 2023 APPI Legacy Fund Award.
+Adam will utilize the award to attend and deliver his Navigating Secondary Suites: My Backyard Dream Home presentation at the Canadian Institute of Planners annual conference, Navigation 2023.